 Just as finding the source of a river should lead us to a mountain, the history of the Buddha Dharma should also lead us to its origin, the Buddha Shakyamuni, our sublime teacher with an exceptional compassion for the beings of the five degenerations….
 Readmore

-Sera Mey Monastic University is one of the biggest monastic seats of learning whose history can be traced back to hundreds of years since the time of Tsongkhapa disciple Kunkhyen Jangchup Bhumpa.
-Since the influx of Tibetans into exile as refugees, the world has seen a new face of Buddhism, and the sophistication of its vast philosophy and the practicality of its mind training instructions have impressed and lured many intellectuals as well as scientists into it from all around the world.
+Sera Mey Monastic University is one of the biggest monastic seats of learning whose history can be traced back to hundreds of years since the time of Tsongkhapa’s disciple Kunkhyen Jangchup Bhumpa.
+Since the influx of Tibetans into exile as refugees, the world has seen a new face of Buddhism.
 Readmore

 Education is the process of facilitating learning, or the acquisition of knowledge, skills, values, beliefs, and habits.
 Educational methods include teaching, training, storytelling, discussion and directed research.
 Education frequently takes place under the guidance of educators.
 Readmore